 Fortunately, the rules for Australian citizens and permanent residents are simple.

-The regulations of quarantine-free travel require that visitors from across the ditch must be fully vaccinated, provide a negative COVID-19 test before arrival, submit a New Zealand Traveller Declaration (NZTD), and receive a Traveller Pass prior to embarking on their holiday.
+The regulations of quarantine-free travel require that visitors from across the ditch must be fully vaccinated, submit a New Zealand Traveller Declaration (NZTD), and receive a Traveller Pass prior to embarking on their holiday.

 The NZTD can be secured online through an easy-to-navigate website, and every person jetting in from abroad – including New Zealand citizens and permanent residents – must complete the traveller declaration and be issued a Traveller Pass to get the thumbs up to board a flight.
-A negative pre-departure COVID-19 test is also required within 24-48 hours of your flight, so ensure you keep up to date with these requirements on the official government website.
+Ensure you keep up to date with these requirements on the official government website.

-Travellers can begin their travel declaration 28 days before arriving and should submit the document as soon as their pre-departure test is confirmed to allow time for NZ authorities to "verify and review" the file.
+Travellers can begin their travel declaration 28 days before arriving and should submit the document as soon as their travel plan is confirmed to allow time for NZ authorities to "verify and review" the file.

 TIP 3) CHECK THE OFFICAL GOVERNMENT WEBSITE FOR UP-TO-DATE INFORMATION